casanovg/avr-toolchain/README.md

-# avr-toolchain
+# avr-toolchains
-Repository of various avr-gcc toolchain versions
+Repository of various avr-gcc toolchain versions for windows.